akobyl/leetcode_template/README.md

 ## Doing leetcode problems

-Python is the lingua franca of programming interviews, so this template focuses on a Python.
-Generally you don't really want to use any external libraries in interviews, so those are not included here.
+Python is the lingua franca of programming interviews, so this template uses that!
+Generally you don't want to use any external libraries in interviews, so those are not included here.
+If you do want/need an external library, you can add it to `pyrpoject.toml` or use `uv add`.

-When solving problems, it helps to be able to add a thought process at the start!
-This helps when you want to revisit it in the future, whether that is in a few weeks or in a few years.
-A simple comment block helps.
+When solving problems, it helps to add a thought process at the start!
+Even a simple comment block helps when revisiting the problem in a few weeks or few years.

 I prefer to name the problems with the number and the difficulty level so they are easy to sort and find, e.g. `0001_E_two_sum.py`.
 Shockingly there are over 3,000 leetcode problems at the time of this writing, so I use 4 digits and 0-pad the file name.